exoad/usaco_mashups/SELF_HOSTING.md

 * `[bronze,silver,gold,platinum,unknown-div]-emoji` emoji ID's to be used
 * `api_endpoints` for each sub key, you must provide a valid token or leave them blank to disable the "fun" commands

+## Auto updating static API

+This step requires you have a Java runtime (preferably Java JSE11+).
+Then you can run the attached the Java parsing files under "pkg/src/jackmeng/" in the following order:

+**IN NO WAY SHOULD THE STATIC API SCRAPER BE IN RUN CONCURRENCE WITH THE NODEJS BACKEND.
+THERE ARE NO SYNCHRONIZATION AND MAY CAUSE UNWANTED OVERWRITS AND CORRUPTED READS BY BOTH ENDS (Java + JS)**

+1. `run_Scraper.java` -> Generates the necessary JSON files that can then be interpreted and categorized later by other parsers.
+2. `run_Parser.java` ->  Generates child JSON files from the original scraped JSON and divides them to be easily consumed by the JavaScript end
+3. `run_ContestTime.java` -> Generates an almost optional child scraped JSON that is not related to the USACO contest problems itself.